tarekmulla/TarekMulla/README.md

 👋 Hi, I’m @tarekmulla

-🚀 I am an experienced platform and cybersecurity engineer skilled in DevSecOps, Cloud solutions, and Security best practices.
-His career has spanned various industries, including finance, telecommunications, and government sectors, where I have played a crucial role in migrating systems to the cloud, implementing robust security controls, and ensuring compliance with security standards.
+🚀 Experienced Platform and Cybersecurity professional specializing in DevSecOps, cloud solutions, and cybersecurity governance.

-I hold a Master's degree in Cybersecurity from RMIT University and am currently pursuing a Master of Business Analytics with a specialization in Artificial Intelligence at Deakin University.
+Proven ability to lead cloud solutions development across finance, telecommunications, and government sectors, successfully delivering secure cloud migrations, implementing strategic security frameworks, and ensuring compliance with industry-critical standards.

-In addition to my academic qualifications, I have earned several prestigious certifications, including AWS Solutions Architect Professional, AWS Security Specialty, Kubernetes Security Specialist, and Project Management Professional (PMP).
+Adept at fostering collaborative environments, enhancing team performance, and regularly contributing insights as a speaker at the Australian Cyber Conference.
+Holds a Master's degree in Cybersecurity along with professional AWS certifications.

 📫 How to reach me:
 * 👔 Linkedin: [Tarek Mulla](https://www.linkedin.com/in/tarekmulla/)